January 4, 2020.

 Claes in BBC's Dracula (2020), episodes one, two, and three from left to right

 Why the crucifix — and not other sacred symbols?
-If Dracula represents evil in its purest form, shouldn’t any emblem of divinity provoke the same reaction?
+If Dracula represents evil in its purest form, shouldn’t any symbol of divinity or faith provoke the same reaction?
+The Star of David?
+The Star and Crescent?
+Prayer beads?

 So I wrote it.